Access remote RS232 over IP network

 FlexiHub is a compact application that enables accessing remote RS232 over Ethernet or any other network.
 The physical distance between a computer that needs access to a serial device and a computer to which the device is actually attached does not matter at all.
 If you have FlexiHub installed on both machines and network connection – you can work with remote RS232 via Ethernet as if the device were connected directly to your local computer.

 Working with FlexiHub is really easy, no advanced setup or lengthy configuration process are required.
-You need to choose a subscription – the plans offered are convenient and flexible, and you’ll certainly find the one that fits your requirements.
+You need to choose how many connections will fit your requirements.
 It is also required to register to start using the app.

 Here is your step-by-step guide to the software: